-There should be sufficient information about the event including topics and any speakers and sufficient notice to allow for checks to be made and cancellation to take place if necessary prior to the event.
+There should be sufficient information about the event including topics and any speakers and sufficient notice to allow for checks to be made and cancellation to take place, if necessary, prior to the event.

-Any staff or students that become aware of any incidents or instances where offcampus events of concern are promoted on campus should be reported immediately to the Deputy Principal.
+Any staff or students that become aware of any incidents or instances where offcampus events of concern are promoted on campus should be reported immediately to the Head of Student Support Services and/or the Security Team.